 No matter which old poison ivy saying you use to identify the plant — "Leaves of three, let it be" or "Berries white, run in fright" — the effects after you brush up against this most irksome plant are the same: a terrible, itchy, blistery rash, caused by the presence of urushiol, an oily resin, in the plant's stem and leaves.

 So what if you've got poison ivy in your backyard?
 If you've always got kids playing back there, poison ivy is like a ticking time bomb waiting to go off.
-Sooner or later, someone will drop their ball or throw their Frisbee back there, or worse, fall into the leaves.
+Sooner or later, someone will drop their ball or throw their Frisbee back there, or worse, fall into it.
 If you’d like to be rid of poison ivy once and for all, here are some tried and true techniques that work without the use of harsh chemicals.

 Firstly, try pulling the plants.
 This may be the best way to be rid of poison ivy since it works fast and you can see immediate results.
 Interestingly, there are some people who are virtually immune to the allergic effects of poison ivy.
 If you happen to have a friend like that willing to help you — lucky you!